 Hence we would suggest careful reading of the EIA, and to focus on adding known facts they may have missed, or local aspect they may have been unaware of. (e.g. Other unrecorded protected species locally they may have missed), when you raise any objections to the Planning proposal.

-The other documents to look out for are these key documents:
+The other documents to look out for on larger developments are these key documents:

 - Landscape & Ecology Management Plan (LEMP)